 Jessie was adopted from a client in 2013.
-She had outgrown 2 sets of children.
+She had outgrown two sets of children.
 The children grew up and went off to their lives, leaving their parents to care for Jessie.
 Jessie was known as Daisy in her former life.

 When she came to live and work at Canine/Feline Behavior Counseling, her name was changed to Jessie, in memory of Marie's great grandmother.
 Jessie spent her days watching the world from her tank, periodically exploring the basement floor (tormenting Eddie) and helping teach puppies and dogs the meaning of "leave-it."
 She became affectionately (or not) as the "moving, hissing rock".

 Jessie also added comic relief, by doing turtle acrobatics or, on bad days, spitting out food that she had already eaten that week (she insisted on something different for breakfast each day).
 On December 13, 2017, she was found deceased in her tank.
 She will be deeply missed.

 Registered Therapy Cat, Demo Cat, Enforcer

 Eddie Munster was adopted from Table Mountain Animal Center in October of 2008.
 He actually volunteered himself for adoption!

-I was looking for a kitten to raise as a therapy cat, demo cat and to work with dogs.
+I was looking for a kitten to raise as a therapy cat, as a demo cat and to work with dogs.
 I had picked out a beautiful little grey kitten and was turning to leave when something grabbed my ponytail and yanked.
 I whipped around and there sat Eddie, just looking straight at me, with my hair stuck in his paw.
-He seemed to be saying "I am just what you ordered, sitting right here the whole time".
-Because we got him right before Halloween, we decided he had to have a Halloween name, and Pumpkin was NOT it.
+He seemed to be saying, "I am just what you ordered, sitting right here the whole time."
+Because we got him right before Halloween, we decided he had to have a Halloween name, and Pumpkin was not it.
 When we got home, the first thing that Eddie did was curl up next to me to watch the "Munsters" marathon on TV.
 Hence the name Eddie Munster.